ephemeral-laboratories/gradle-warnings-plugin/README.md

 -----------

 A Gradle plugin to produce a report of the warnings output by the compiler.
+This improves the visibility of these warnings, which many would just ignore if using an IDE to compile the code.

-Such things exist in CI systems like Jenkins, but it's often useful to have ways to report on such things locally before committing new code.
+Such reports exist in CI systems such as Jenkins, but it's useful to have ways to get a warning report locally before pushing changes to code.

+This was mostly created as a reaction to SonarQube not showing the actual compiler warnings.
+SonarQube encourages developers to fix whatever _it_ considers to be an issue, while frequently overlooking compiler warnings.
+This was causing developers to spend time just satisfying SonarQube rather than improving the quality of the code or the speed of the build by reducing the actual warning count.

 Usage
 -----